ANIM 123 Introduction to Animation Studies Units: 3.00

 - Understand techniques and principles germane to the illusion of movement.

-- Investigate topics of interest within animation history.
+- Investigate topics of interest within animation practice.

-This experiential learning course takes students on a field trip to North America's largest animation festival, the Ottawa International Animation Festival, as a case study in September.
+This project-based course takes students on a 4-night field trip to North America's largest animation festival, the Ottawa International Animation Festival, as a case study in September.
 Following the trip, the students will conceptualize, develop, curate, and execute their own small student-run animation festival.
+The course includes a fee to cover the cost of a festival pass, transportation and accommodation for the field trip.

 NOTE Field Trip: estimated cost $400.